bryancaraman/thrift-API/README.md

 https://github.com/thoag-godaddy/BootCampCart-API
 ```

-Verify that the repository is available your list of your repositories.
+Verify that the repository is available in your list of your repositories.
 You should see something like below:
 ```
-<username>-godaddy/BootCampCart-API
+<your username>/BootCampCart-API
 forked from thoag-godaddy/BootCampCart-API
 ```